Having bad eyesight doesn’t mean that swimming isn’t an option for you. Bad eyesight may limit you from some things, but swimming isn’t one of them!

 1. Prescription Goggles

-You can find our review of the top prescription goggles here: The 6 Best Prescription Goggles for Swimming + FAQ.
+You can find my review of the top prescription goggles here: The 6 Best Prescription Goggles for Swimming + FAQ.

 2. Regular Goggles

-For some individuals, it’s just easier to swim with bad eyesight and not worry about clear vision.
+For some individuals, it’s just easier to swim with bad eyesight and not worry about wearing contacts or getting prescription goggles.
 And that’s okay!
 Before I learned about prescription goggles, I swam with regular goggles.
+And even now, when I have lighter training days, I’ll skip wearing my contacts and just squint to read the clock.

 Related article: How to Fix Common Swim Goggle Problems